adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 # Catching Failures #

-If you are building a testing utility on top of Google Test, you'll want to test your utility.
-What framework would you use to test it?
+If you are building a testing utility on top of Google Test, you'll want to out your utility.
+What framework would you use to out it?
 Google Test, of course.

 The challenge is to verify that your testing utility reports failures correctly.
 In frameworks that report a failure by throwing an exception, you could catch the exception and assert on it.
-But Google Test doesn't use exceptions, so how do we test that a piece of code generates an expected failure?
+But Google Test doesn't use exceptions, so how do we out that a piece of code generates an expected failure?

 `<gtest/gtest-spi.h>` contains some constructs to do this.
 After